What Is Cryptocurrency Mining and How Does It Work?

 What Is Crypto Mining?

-Crypto mining ensures the security and decentralization of cryptocurrencies such as Bitcoin, which are based on a Proof of Work (PoW) consensus mechanism.
+Crypto mining is a process that ensures the security of cryptocurrencies like bitcoin (BTC).
 It's the process by which user transactions are verified and added to the blockchain's public ledger.
-As such, mining is a critical element that allows Bitcoin to function without the need for a central authority.
+Mining is one of the critical elements that allows the Bitcoin network to be decentralized, meaning it’s able to work without a central authority.

-Mining operations are also responsible for adding coins to the existing supply.
-However, crypto mining follows a set of hard-coded rules that govern the mining process and prevent anyone from arbitrarily creating new coins.
-These rules are built into the underlying cryptocurrency protocols and enforced by the entire network of thousands of nodes.
+Mining operations are also responsible for adding new coins to the existing supply.
+While this may sound like printing money, crypto mining follows a set of hard-coded rules that govern the process and prevent anyone from arbitrarily creating new coins.
+These rules are built into the underlying protocols and enforced by the distributed network of nodes.

 How Does Crypto Mining Work?

-As new blockchain transactions are made, they are sent to a pool called a memory pool.
-A miner's job is to verify the validity of these pending transactions and organize them into blocks.
+As new blockchain transactions are made, they are sent to a pool called a memory pool (or mempool).
+Validating nodes are responsible for verifying the validity of transactions.
+The job of a miner is to collect these pending transactions and organize them into blocks.
+Note that some miners also run validating nodes, but mining nodes and validating nodes are technically different.

-The miner then attempts to convert this candidate block into a valid, confirmed block.
-To do this, the miner must solve a complex mathematical problem that requires a lot of computing resources.
+The miner then attempts to convert this candidate block into a confirmed block.
+To do this, they must solve a complex math problem that requires a lot of computing resources.
 However, for each successfully mined block, the miner receives a block reward consisting of newly created cryptocurrencies plus transaction fees.
-Let's take a closer look at how it works.
+Let's take a closer look.

 Step 1: Hashing transactions